killerswan/pony-currycomb.vim/README.md

 ## Internals

-Currently, the syntax checker runs `ponyc --pass=expr` in the parent directory, just like dleonard0's plugin does.
+Currently, the syntax checker runs `ponyc --pass=expr` in the parent directory, just like David Leonard's plugin does.

 ## References